-As accounting officer of The Robert Carre Trust I have considered my responsibility to notify the academy trust Governing Body and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State.
-As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook.
+As accounting officer of Carre's Grammar School Academy Trust I have considered my responsibility to notify the academy trust Governing Body and the Education and Skills Funding Agency (ESFA) of material irregularity, impropriety and non-compliance with ESFA terms and conditions of funding, under the funding agreement in place between the academy trust and the Secretary of State.
+As part of my consideration I have had due regard to the requirements of the Academies Financial Handbook 2017.

-I confirm that I and the Academy Trust Board are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook.
+I confirm that I and the academy trust Governing Body are able to identify any material irregular or improper use of funds by the academy trust, or material non-compliance with the terms and conditions of funding under the academy trust's funding agreement and the Academies Financial Handbook 2017.

 I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+If any instances are identified after the date of this statement, these will be notified to the board of trustees and ESFA.

-Accounting Officer
+NM Law Accounting Officer